-Like all other Windows 7 feature, Windows 7 explore has a new left pane which has new options like Libraries and Recent Places by default.
-The left looks good compared to Vista.
+Like all other features, the Windows Explorer in Windows 7 has a revamped left pane (navigation pane) which has new options like Libraries and Recent Places by default.
+The left pane or the navigation pane looks good compared to Vista.
 So, here I have tried to revamp Vista explorer (left) pane into Windows 7.
 I hope this will help you.

-4. Add the shortcuts of the below folders to Links folder using “How to add folders to Favorite links” guide.
+Step 4: Add the shortcuts of the below folders to Links folder using our how to add folders to Favorite links guide.

-If you have followed all the above steps, you will close the look.
+If you have followed all the steps above, you are close to the look.
 Note that, you need to get the space between the folders (between, desktop & Libraries) to get the exact look.
 Here is how:

 A. Create a new folder in C:\Users\Username\Links folder.